HarshalUgale007/Jolly-Roger-Venture/README.md

 ## Contribution

 Ye be welcome to join the crew!
 If ye have ideas for improving our Pirate Base or wish to sail the seas together, raise the Jolly Roger and submit yer pull requests or open issues.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Fair winds and following seas! ⚓️